the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `state variables` - variables stored permanently on the blockchain

-`storageroot` - a hash of the root node of a Merkle Patricia tree which encodes the hash of the storage contents of this account, and is empty by default.
+`storageroot` - a hash of the root node of a Merkle Patricia tree which encodes the hash of the storage contents of this account, and is empty by default

 `struct` - useful for grouping related data, can be declared outside of a contract and imported in another contract